Halo SEO

 No CDN

 This technical analysis covers 194 Indian universities (90 private + 104 deemed).
-Data was collected in January 2026 as part of Thrivemattic’s Private University Marketing Research.
+Data was collected in January 2026 as part of Thrivemattic’s The Digital State of India’s Private Universities 2026 study.

 Lighthouse Audits